ably/spaces/docs/react.md

 ### useLock

-The `useLock` returns the status of a lock and, if it has been acquired, the member holding the lock
+`useLock` returns the status of a lock and, if the lock has been acquired, the member holding that lock.

 ```javascript
 const { status, member } = useLock('my-lock');